+This article provides instructions on how to close a trust.
 Before closing or dissolving a trust, the trustee must complete all steps in the trust administration process.
-This includes paying all financial obligations, distributing trust property to beneficiaries, filing final tax returns, and providing a final trust accounting.
+This includes paying all financial obligations, distributing trust property to beneficiaries, filing final tax returns, and providing a final Trust Accounting.
 In order for a trust to end, all debts must be paid and all trust property must be distributed.

 Free Trust Administration Guide

 For a comprehensive overview of the steps involved in administering a living trust, review our free online trust administration guide on our

 administer a trust page.
 Our trust administration guide includes information on trust accounting, tax returns due for the deceased settlor or grantor, estate taxes, inheritance taxes, trust transfer deeds, and debts of the decedent.Copyright 2020 Pennyborn.com.
 ALL RIGHTS RESERVED.Updated March 22, 2020.

 INFORMATION ON THIS SITE, INCLUDING ARTICLES, ESTATE PLANNING FORMS, AND THE ESTATE PLANNING BLOG, DOES NOT CONSTITUTE LEGAL, FINANCIAL OR TAX ADVICE.
 Pennyborn.com is not a law firm and is not a substitute for a lawyer.
 Your use of this site does not create an attorney-client relationship.
 Information on this site is for educational purposes only and may not be accurate, complete or up to date.

 For information about Pennyborn.com and how to advertise on this website Contact Us.